Blueberries in the Home Garden

 Despite good cultural practices, pests and diseases at times may appear.
 Chemical control should be used only after all other methods have failed.

-For pesticide information visit the UConn IPM page: Blueberry Insect Pests Management Review or the call UConn Home and Garden Education Center weekdays, in Connecticut call toll free 877-486-6271.
-Out of state call 860-486-6271
+For pesticide information visit the UConn IPM page: Blueberry Insect Pests Management Review or other questions please call toll free: 877-486-6271.

 UConn Home and Garden Education Center, 2017, images by Susan Pelton